+The ABCD Study is a study of US children born between 2006 and 2008.
+A total cohort of n=11,394 (5,967/5,426 M/F; average age 9.90.6) was recruited from 22 sites (with one site no longer active) and is being followed for at least ten years.
+Eligible children were recruited from the household populations in defined catchment areas for each of the study sites between September 2016 and October 2018.

 2.2 Imaging Protocols and Processing

-The imaging dataWeextracted from imaging datathat provided N=3x measurements of regional cortical thickness, N=x measurements of subcortical gray matter volumes, and N=2x measurements of the regional fractional anisotropy.
+We selected 75 phenotype traits including 33 cortical gray matter thicknesses (GMT), 8 gray matter subcortical volumes (GMV), 24 white matter fractional anisotropies (WMFA) from three neuroimaging domains and extracted from ACP, HCP, UKBB and ABCD imaging data.

 2.2.1 UK BioBank (UKBB)

-The imaging data UKBB sample were collected using a Siemens Skyra 3T scanner and a standard 32-channel head coil.
-It included T1-weighted 3D MP-RAGE scans (resolution=1x1x1 mm, FOV=208x256x256, duration=5 minutes, sagittal, in-plane acceleration iPAT=2, prescan-normalize).
-Diffusion data were collected with a resolution of 2x2x2 mm and two diffusion shells of b=1000 and 2000 s/mm2 with 50 diffusion directions per shell and 5 b=0 images (FOV=104x104x72, duration=7 minutes).
-T1-weighted data were collected at 0.8x0.8x0.8mm resolution using a dedicated motion-corrected protocol 1.
-DTI data were collected using a gradient echo sequence with a spatial resolution of 1.7×1.7×3.0 mm.
-The sequence parameters were: TE/TR=87/8000 ms, FOV=200 mm, axial slice orientation with 50 slices and no gaps, 64 isotropically distributed diffusion-weighted directions, and two diffusion weighting values (b=0 and 700 s/mm2), and five b=0 images.
+The UKBB imaging data were collected using a Siemens Skyra 3T scanner and a standard 32-channel RF head coil.
+The T1-weighted (T1w) imaging data were acquired with the following settings (resolution=1x1x1 mm, FOV=208x256x256 mm, duration=5 minutes, 3D MPRAGE, sagittal, in-plane acceleration iPAT=2, prescan-normalize).
+The diffusion data were collected with a resolution of 2x2x2 mm and two diffusion shells of b=1000 and 2000 s/mm2 with 50 diffusion directions per shell and 5 b=0 images (FOV=104x104x72, duration=7 minutes).
+The neuroimaging traits were extracted using the UKBB processing pipeline.
+More information on image acquisition, processing and quality control could be found in the UKBB Brain Imaging Documentation (https://biobank.ctsu.ox.ac.uk/crystal/crystal/docs/brain_mri.pdf) (Alfaro-Almagro et al., 2018; Miller et al., 2016).

 2.2.2 Amish Connectome Project (ACP)

-The imaging data were collected at Maryland Psychiatric Research Center using a Siemens Prisma 3 Tesla scanner using a 64-channel coil.
+The ACP imaging data were collected at Maryland Psychiatric Research Center using a Siemens Prisma 3 Tesla scanner using a 64-channel coil.
+[Typically we describe T1 first.]
 DWI data were collected using an expansion of the HCP protocol that consisted of 6 shells of b-values (b=600, 900, 1200, 1500, 1800, and 3000 s/mm2) with 98 isotropically distributed diffusion-weighted directions per shell collected twice with the reversal of the phase encoding and readout gradients (anterior-to-posterior AP and posterior-to-anterior PA) to correct for spatial distortions, including twenty b=0 images interleaved within the acquisition.
-The data was collected using a multiband, echo-planar, spin-echo, T2-weighted sequence (TE/TR/Multiband Factor=97/4000ms/4 with the FOV=200 mm) with an isotropic spatial resolution of 1.6mm.
-Individuals were recruited from seventeen nuclear families from Lancaster County, PA, who could be combined into a single extended family that connected them across eight generations based on genealogical records maintained by the old-order Amish community and incorporated into the NIH Anabaptist Genealogy Database which traces back to the founders 2.
-Exclusion criteria included major medical and neurological conditions that might affect gross brain structures such as developmental disability, head trauma, seizure, stroke, or transient ischemic attack.
-All subjects provided written informed consent on forms approved by the Institutional Review Board (IRB) of the University of Maryland Baltimore.
-Diffusion data were preprocessed using HCP Diffusion pipeline 3, 4 that was combined with DESIGNER diffusion preprocessing tools including advance denoising, Gibbs ringing correction, and correction of the EPI distortions 5.
+The T2??? data was collected using a multiband, echo-planar, spin-echo, T2-weighted sequence (TE/TR/Multiband Factor=97/4000ms/4 with the FOV=200 mm) with an isotropic spatial resolution of 1.6mm. that was combined with DESIGNER diffusion preprocessing tools including advance denoising, Gibbs ringing correction, and correction of the EPI distortions 5.
 FA maps were obtained by fitting the diffusion tensor model using the FSL-FDT toolkit 6.

 2.2.3 Human Connectome Project (HCP)